code-423n4/docs/awarding/incentive-model-and-awards/qa-gas-report-faq.md

 ### What happens to the award pool if no Med/High vulns are found?

-The full pool would then be divided based on the QA Report curve.
+Unless otherwise stipulated in the audit repo, the full pool would then be divided based on the QA Report curve.

 ### Will non-critical findings hold some weight?
 Just want to know if it's worth spending a considerable amount of time writing this part of the report.